imjamesruiz/ping/README.md

-# HabitTracker
+# Habit Tracker App

-A simple full-stack app used for tracking daily habits and staying on that grind built with React and Node.js.
+A simple full-stack application for tracking daily habits, built with React and Node.js.

 ## Features